dataPipelineAU/jwebsite/_posts/2015-08-03-summary-of-pyconau.markdown

 Greg Saunders spoke about random forests, a powerful data mining algorithm that requires little tuning to get good results in most datasets.
 He spoke about what they were, and how to use them.
 The explanation was a great summary of what can be a complex algorithm.
-The talk also contains a great explanation of how to do some data preprocessing and manging to get the data into a nice easy to use format.
+The talk also contains a great explanation of how to do some data preprocessing and managing to get the data into a nice easy to use format.

 ### Not Invented Here: Portng Scientific Software to Python
 Getting code from academia to work can be a pain, and all to often there is a mentality to just rewrite it yourself.